thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_dao/README.md

 make clean; make
 ```

-### Step 2: Navigate into the folder containing the project's files and start a local instance of the Internet Computer with the command:
+### Step 2: Navigate into the folder containing the project's files and start a local instance of the BigFile with the command:

 ```bash
 cd basic_dao